isomerpages/moe-standrewsjc/sajc/achievements/_posts/2025-07-26-post-2025 PSC Scholarship Recipient | Kendric Chang (23S11).md

 internships, to conceptualising impactful college events, Kendric balanced his stellar academics with service and leadership.</p>
 <p></p>
-<p>Whether stepping up to lead the National Anthem for 1,500 Saints when
+<p>Whether stepping up to lead the National Anthem for 1,500 Saints, or mentoring
-the PA system failed, or mentoring juniors through morning reflections, Kendric consistently inspired others through courage, compassion, and commitment.
+juniors through morning reflections, Kendric consistently inspired others through courage, compassion, and commitment.
 We celebrate his achievement and look forward to how he will continue to make a difference in Singapore as an engineer and leader.
 Well done, Kendric!</p>